astroprofsmith/intromodern.github.io/_sources/c7velocity.md

 The universality of the speed of light poses a very difficult interpretive problem that we are now in a position to start to address.
 If a person is on a train and throws a ball toward the front of the train, all observers on the train will agree that the ball has a certain velocity.
 Let's call it $+v_b$.
 To an observer on the ground, let's say Galileo, who is being passed the train at this moment, the ball must be moving faster than the train (since it is catching up to the forward wall of the car), and if the train is going
 $+v_t$, Galileo would say the ball is going $v_b+v_t$.
 The motion of the train gives the ball a boost, according to Galileo's frame of reference on the ground.

-However, if we bring Einstein into it, we can ask, "what happens if the ball and the train are going at three-quarters the speed of light?"
+However, if we bring Einstein into it, we can ask, "what happens if the ball is going at three-quarters of the speed of light with respect to the train, and the train is going at three-quarters the speed of light with respect to the ground?"
 Then, according to Galileo, the ball would be moving at $1.5c$, which Einstein says is impossible.
 To take it even further to an extreme, what if the person on the train flashes a laser pointer toward the front of the train.
-The people on the train would certainly measure the photons in the laser beam to be moving at the speed of light, but Galileo would expect to measure the light moving at
-$c+v_t$, which both Einstein's theory and the Michaelson-Morely experiment say is impossible.
+The people on the train would certainly measure the photons in the laser beam to be moving at the speed of light, but Galileo would expect to measure the light moving at $c+v_t$, which both Einstein's theory and the Michaelson-Morely experiment say is impossible.

 How do we resolve this dilemma???
 By Lorentz-transforming the velocity four vector, we can determine how someone like Galileo would measure velocities in a reference frame in relative motion, compared with someone on the train.
 So, we set up the problem...

 An observer at rest with respect to a reference frame (call it A) measures the components of the four velocity of an object that is moving with respect to her.
-A second observer, moving with speed
+A second observer, B, moving with speed
-$\beta_R$ in the $+x$ direction with respect to the first observer, also measures the components of the 4-velocity for the object.
+$\beta_R$ in the $+x$ direction with respect to the observer A, also measures the components of the 4-velocity for the object.
 How are the components of these two 4-vectors related?

 ```{code-cell}
 :tags: ["remove-cell"]